UK tech experts · info@vividrepairs.co.uk

 Pros

-• Exceptional gaming performance for the price
+• Excellent gaming performance for the price

-• Includes Wraith Stealth cooler
+• Wraith Stealth cooler included

-• Low 65W TDP runs cool and quiet
+• Low 65W TDP, runs cool and quiet

 Cons